Planning a Sikh Wedding in Greece

 The groom must have his head covered with a turban and his face with a sehra.
 He also carried a sword called krijpan to the side of his waist to symbolize his role as head of the household.
 Beard is believed to be a symbol of men’s beauty.

 Important tips for your Sikh wedding in Greece.

 - Both partners must be of Sikh origin.

-- Equality is the main principal of Sikh wedding.
+- Equality is the main principle of the Sikh wedding.

 - Any Sikh chosen to conduct the ceremony will officiate.

-For further information and arrangements please contact us at email@example.com.
+For further information and arrangements for your Anand Karaj in Greece, please contact us at email@example.com.